barbarer/HW4-Fall23/README.md

 # HW4-Fall23
 Homework 4 for Fall 2023

-To copy this to your computer open a termanl and change directory to the correct directory.
+To copy this to your computer open a terminal and change directory to the correct directory (using cd dir).

 - git clone (url)